divyajeettt/EBMS/README.md

 ElectroBase Management System is a data management system for an online electronics store.
 It is a full-stack project developed as the Final Project for the course **[CSE202: *Fundamentals of Database Management System*](http://techtree.iiitd.edu.in/viewDescription/filename?=CSE202)**.
 The final report meets the requirements and deliverables of the project.

 EBMS aims to solve the problem of managing an online electronics store by bringing together all the stakeholders, namely Administrators, Customers, Suppliers, and Delivery Agents on a common platform.
-It serves to provide a complete back-end solution for the store, including the management of its inveentory of products, orders by customers, deliverues by suppliers and delivery agents.
+It serves to provide a complete back-end solution for the store, including the management of its inventory of products, orders by customers, deliverues by suppliers and delivery agents.

 ## Run